About Us

 GenCyber Program

-The GenCyber Hawai‘i program provides summer cybersecurity camp experiences for students and teachers.
+The GenCyber Hawaii program provides yearlong cybersecurity camp experiences for students and teachers.
 The goals of the program are to help all students understand correct and safe on-line behavior, increase diversity and interest in cybersecurity and careers in the cybersecurity workforce of the Nation, and improve teaching methods for delivering cybersecurity content in K-12 computer science curricula.

 Our vision is for the GenCyber program to be part of the solution to the shortfall of skilled cybersecurity professionals.
 Ensuring that enough young people are inspired to direct their talents in this area is critical to the future of our country’s national and economic security as we become even more reliant on cyber-based technology in every aspect of our daily lives.